OnurKerimoglu/stocks_analytics/README.md

 # Tools and Technical Setup
 ## Cloning the repositories
 The repository should be cloned with the `--recursive` argument, i.e., `git clone --recursive git@github.com:OnurKerimoglu/stocks_analytics.git`, such that the [stocks_dbt](https://github.com/OnurKerimoglu/stocks_dbt.git) repository is pulled as a submodule into the `dbt` folder (see the [Airflow](#Airflow) section below for information on the integration of dbt with Airflow).

-## Cloud platform: Google Cloud
-The project is developed on the Google Cloud Platform.
-To manage provisioning of required services (so far Cloud Storage and Bigquery), Terraform is used as a Infrastructure as Code (IaC) tool.

-### Terraform
-[Hashicorp Terraform](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/infrastructure-as-code) is used to manage Google Cloud services.
-Required files can be found in the [terraform](terraform) directory.

 ## dlt
 Some part of the ingestion, specifically, loading the raw ticker data (info and price) to the datawarehouse is done via [dlt (data load tool)](https://dlthub.com/), orchestrated with [Airflow](#Airflow) (see [Data Ingestion DAG](#data-ingestion) below for the process details).